How Much Salt in Pizza Dough?

 There are various ways to reduce the amount of salt in your dough.
 One method is to reduce the amount of salt added to the mixture.

-If you are looking to reduce the amount of sodium, then there are various products you can use that contain a lower percentage of sodium than fine sea salt.
+If you want to reduce the amount of sodium, various products contain a lower percentage of sodium than fine sea salt.

 Some of these products include the following:

 As you can see, the role of salt in pizza dough is super powerful.
 When making pizza, the same cooking principle applies.
 You can always add it, but you can’t take it out.
 So, if you use too much salt in your dough, the results might not be expected.

 The crust will probably be flat.
 Don’t discard this dough mixture; you can do so many other things with it.